 Changes in assumptions since prior period

 There were no changes made to the recognition and valuation bases during the reporting period.
-Valuation assumptions, however, are updated each quarter to reflect prevailing economic conditions including the material reduction in risk-free interest rates in 2020.
+Valuation assumptions, such as exchange rates and interest rates, however, are updated each quarter to reflect prevailing economic conditions.

 D.3 Other liabilities